SeisComP/seiscomp/doc/base/glossary.rst

       100 km (depending on the crustal thickness).
 Sn has usually smaller amplitudes than Sg.

    sP phase
-      A P wave starting as an :term:`S phase` at the source and arriving as .
+      A P wave starting as an :term:`S phase` at the source and arriving as P.
-      The S phase has a takeoff angle greater than 90° at the source and therefore is first reflected at the surface near the epicenter and then converted into a P phase.
-The sP is a depth phase.
+      The S phase has a takeoff angle greater than 90° at the source and therefore is first reflected at the surface near the epicenter and then converted into a :term:`P wave` phase.
+The sP is therefore a depth phase.
 For shallow events and at teleseismic distances sP has nearly the same path as the P wave except for the path from hypocenter of the earthquake to the reflection point at the surface.

    pick
       #.
 Automatic or manual determined phase onset